mrirecon/bart-workshop/ismrm2022/simulation/bart_simulation.md

 **Institution**: Graz University of Technology

-This tutorial introduces the Bloch simulation tool `sim` added to the [official BART repository](https://github.com/mrirecon/bart) with the commit `a0b73c9`.
+This tutorial introduces the Bloch simulation tool `sim` added to the [official BART repository](https://github.com/mrirecon/bart).
+This tutorial is based on commit `e641e74`, but should be support in all future versions of BART, too.
+Please contact us, when you experience any issue with this tutorial!
 <!-- #endregion -->

 ### 0. Setup BART on Google Colab